Pylons/akhet/docs/index.rst

 * Configures logging in .ini and handlers
 * A script to initialize your database
 * A production.ini (new in 1.0rc1)
+* The function to add a static directory is now a Configurator method (new in 1.0rc2)

 pyramid_sqla has five dependencies: Pyramid_, SQLAlchemy_, repoze.tm2_,
 zope.sqlalchemy_, and transaction_.
 It's tested on Python 2.6/Linux but should